 TWSA's long-running outreach program focuses on educational messaging on watershed protection, water quality, sustainability choices, and the exceptional quality and value of local tap waters.
-New topics (such as micro-plastics) are integrated as they emerge.
-TWSA staff promotes multiple messages, including trademarked slogans, through wide-ranging event and presentation schedules (now online).
-TWSA also employs other communication methods such as video, web and print media.
+New topics (such as microplastics) are integrated as they emerge.
+TWSA staff promotes multiple messages, including trademarked slogans, through wide-ranging events and presentation schedules.
+TWSA also employs other communication methods such as video, web, and print media.